-The project will be guided by a brownfield advisory group including representatives from residents, local government staff, elected officials, DEQ staff, local business leaders, environmental advocates and members of several civic organizations.
-The advisory group will select priority sites for assessment, cleanup and reuse planning and provide ongoing feedback to project staff.
+The project is guided by a brownfield advisory group including representatives from residents, local government staff, elected officials, DEQ staff, local business leaders, environmental advocates and members of several civic organizations.
+The advisory group selects priority sites for assessment, cleanup and reuse planning and provides ongoing feedback to project staff.

 Project staff will engage many other partners to expand project outreach and capacity-building activities such as:

 - sharing project information and opportunities for public input with their networks

 - supporting engagement staff and contractors with community surveys

 - conducting community education activities at assessment sites

 - targeting outreach and input opportunities to historically underrepresented groups in the corridor

 - building capacity of youth and local residents to learn about careers in environmental remediation.